 The convex program~\eqref{eq:cvx_prog}--\eqref{eq:inequalities} can be solved using a general purpose SDP solver, but this method does not scale well to problems with more than a few hundred nodes.
-To facilitate fast and efficient solution, we propose to use a family of first-order algorithms called Augmented Lagrange Multiplier (ALM) methods.
+To facilitate a fast and efficient solution, we propose to use a family of first-order algorithms called the Augmented Lagrange Multiplier (ALM) method.
 Note that the program~\eqref{eq:cvx_prog}--\eqref{eq:inequalities} can be rewritten as

-where $ \lambda :=\frac{1}{48\sqrt{n}}$, the matrix $ C\in \mathbb{R}^{n \times n} $ satisfies $ c_{ij} = \ca $ if $ a_{ij}=1 $ and $ c_{ij} = \cac $ otherwise, and $ \circ $ denotes the element-wise matrix product.
-This problem can be recognized as a generalization of the standard convex formulation of the low-rank and sparse matrix decomposition problem~\cite{candes2009robustPCA,chandrasekaran2011siam}, of which the numerical solution has been well studied.
-We adapt the ALM method in~\cite{Lin2009_ALM} to the above problem, given in Algorithm~\ref{alg:alm}.
+where $ \lambda :=\frac{1}{48\sqrt{n}}$, the matrix $ C\in \mathbb{R}^{n \times n} $ satisfies $ c_{ij} = \ca $ if $ a_{ij}=1 $ and $ c_{ij} = \cac $ otherwise, and $ \circ $ denotes the element-wise product.
+This problem can be recognized as a weighted version of the standard convex formulation of the low-rank and sparse matrix decomposition problem~\cite{candes2009robustPCA,chandrasekaran2011siam}, of which the numerical solution has been well studied.
+We adapt the ALM method in~\cite{Lin2009_ALM} to the above problem as given in Algorithm~\ref{alg:alm}.

-Here $\mathcal{S}_{\epsilon C}(\cdot):\mathbb{R}^{n\times n}\mapsto\mathbb{R}^{n\times n}$ is the element-wise weighted soft-thresholding operator, defined as
+Here $\mathcal{S}_{X}(\cdot):\mathbb{R}^{n\times n}\mapsto\mathbb{R}^{n\times n}$ is the element-wise weighted soft-thresholding operator, defined as